Forge-Srl/gushio/documentation/docs/creating-script.md

 # Creating a script

 A Gushio script file is a standard JavaScript file which exports an asynchronous `run` function.
-You can use both ESM
+You can use either ESM
 ```javascript
 export const run = async () => {
     console.log('Hello world!')